Wenjing Guo Ph.D.

 Background

 Dr. Wenjing Guo received a bachelor’s degree in chemical engineering from Dalian University of Technology in China.
-She then joined the University at Buffalo and received a Ph.D. in chemical engineering focusing on applying a Monte Carlo simulation to understand the complicated oil/water/rock system in oil recovery.
-In 2018, Dr. Guo joined FDA’s National Center for Toxicological Research (NCTR) in the Division of Bioinformatics and Biostatistics as an Oak Ridge Institute for Science and Education (ORISE) fellow.
-There she was trained in Dr. Huixiao Hong’s lab on designing and developing machine learning algorithms and software to assist FDA's detection of persistent organic pollutants.
-In 2021, she was converted to an FDA visiting scientist.
-Dr. Guo has 17 publications in scientific journals and has presented at over 10 academic conferences.
+She then joined the University at Buffalo and received a Ph.D. in chemical engineering, focusing on applying the Monte Carlo simulation to understand the complicated oil/water/rock system in oil recovery.
+In 2018, Dr. Guo joined the Division of Bioinformatics and Biostatistics, at FDA's National Center for Toxicological Research (NCTR) as an Oak Ridge Institute for Science and Education (ORISE) fellow.
+She trained in Dr. Huixiao Hong’s lab on designing and developing machine learning algorithms and software to assist FDA's detection of persistent organic pollutants.
+In 2021, she was transferred to an FDA employee.
+Dr. Guo has 33 publications in scientific journals and has presented at over 10 academic conferences.

 Research Interests

-Dr. Guo’s primary research interest is to apply machine learning and artificial intelligence in various areas including nanomaterials, food and drug safety, and predictive toxicology.
-Her research includes: 1) designing machine learning algorithms to increase the efficiency of identifying persistent organic pollutant contamination in food and 2) developing deep learning models to enhance the prediction performance of gas adsorption capacities in nanomaterials.
+Dr. Guo’s main research interest is to apply machine learning and artificial intelligence in various areas including nanomaterials, food and drug safety, and predictive toxicology.
+Her research includes: 1) designing machine learning algorithms to increase the efficiency of identifying persistent organic pollutant contamination in food and 2) developing deep learning models to enhance the prediction performance of gas adsorption capacities in nanomaterials, and 3) using big data analytics to identify sex disparities in opioid drug safety.
 Dr. Guo is also interested in using big data analytics to evaluate the safety of drugs.
-She is working on a project using big data analytics to quantitatively measure the safety concerns for the drugs that have been used to treat COVID-19 patients.
+She is working on a project using big data analytics to quantitatively measure safety concerns for drugs that have been used to treat COVID-19 patients.

 Selected Publications